Meet the cast of Sky Atlantic's Sharp Objects

 Matt Craven plays Chief Vickery

 Who is Chief Vickery?
-The head of the Wing Gap police department who distrusts Camille’s intentions and appears to be threatened by the presence of Detective Willis.
+The head of the Wind Gap police department who distrusts Camille’s intentions and appears to be threatened by the presence of Detective Willis.

 Where have I seen Matt Craven before?
 He starred as CIA Director McCone in X-Men First Class, LT Dave Spradling in A Few Good Men and Daniel Brecht in Disturbia.